 Generally speaking, it is uncommon or even unheard of that insurance for pet owners will cover a pet’s pre-existing conditions.
 That said, there are some exclusions to this statement that warrant some clarification.
 There are some pet insurance companies that will evaluate a pet’s pre-existing condition and determine whether or not a particular condition, or aspects of it, that they can cover.

-There are also a few relatively new players will offer a pet insurance policy to cover an animal with a pre-existing condition.
+There are also a few relatively new players that will offer a pet insurance policy to cover an animal with a pre-existing condition.
 It is recommended that you take a particularly close look at these offerings to make sure it is the kind of insurance pet owners have had good experiences with, so that your pet gets all of the coverage that you believe you are paying for.

 With all of that in mind, if you have a pet with pre-existing conditions it’s a good idea to have the expectation that it will most likely be part of the exclusions in your pets insurance policy.